There are several general stages that are followed to successfully prepare a surface for adhesion, coating, welding or other procedures.

 4. Remove Loose Parts of the Surface

 The surface of the material itself will also need cleaning of any loose parts that may flake or crumble.
-This can be achieved by techniques such as abrasive blasting, which will efficiently remove rust and other loose parts from the surface of the substrate.
+This can be achieved by techniques such as abrasive blasting, which will efficiently remove rust, mill scale and other loose parts from the surface of the substrate.

 5. Profile the Surface

 Once any loose materials and other substances have been cleaned from the surface it is important to profile the surface itself.
 New coatings may require a new surface profile than the original coatings.
-A correctly profiled surface will offer improved adhesion and mechanical bonding.
+A correctly profiled surface, tailored to the coating process / material, will offer improved adhesion and mechanical bonding.

 6. Dry the Surfaces